lemois-1337/app-karlsen/doc/TRANSACTION.md

-# Kaspa Transaction Serialization
+# Karlsen Transaction Serialization

 ## Overview

-The custom transaction serialization presented is for Kaspa.
+The custom transaction serialization presented is for Karlsen.

 ## Amount units

-The base unit in Kaspa is the KAS and the smallest unit used in raw transaction is the *sompi*: 1 KAS = 100000000 sompi.
+The base unit in Karlsen is the KLS and the smallest unit used in raw transaction is the *sompi*: 1 KLS = 100000000 sompi.

 ## Address format

-Kaspa addresses begin with `karlsen:` followed by 61 base32 characters for a total of `67` bytes for Schnorr-signed and P2SH addresses.
+Karlsen addresses begin with `karlsen:` followed by 61 base32 characters for a total of `67` bytes for Schnorr-signed and P2SH addresses.
 P2SH addresses are supported only as a send address by this app.

 For ECDSA-signed addresses (supported by this app only as a send address), it begins with `karlsen:` followed by 63 bytes for a total of `69` bytes.